Manage outcomes

 Customer attributes

-For more information about visitor attribute operators, see operators.
+For more information about visitor attribute operators, see Operators.
 For more information about visitor attributes that enable UTM-tracking of campaign-specific activities, see Campaign attributes.

 Attribute name Description Examples